perrin4869/react-stay-scrolled/README.md

 Returns true if the dom element is scrolled all the way down (within the inaccuracy provided).

-## TODO

-* Try to automate scrolling on some of the use-cases
-* Improve examples

 ## License

 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).